zaninifrancesco/zaninifrancesco/README.md

-# Hi there, I'm Francesco Zanini! 👋
+# Hi there, I'm Francesco! 👋

 ## About Me
 I'm a passionate software developer with a love for coding and continuous learning.
 I have experience in various programming languages and frameworks and enjoy working on challenging projects.